 This zone extends 0'-5' from your house.
 It's the area closest to your house, including plants, decks, outdoor furniture, and the outside walls and coverings.
 This area is most vulnerable and should be more aggressively maintained for fire resistance.

-Zone 1, sometimes referred to as the "Intermediate Zone" extends from your house's exterior walls to a distance of 30'.
+Zone 1, sometimes referred to as the "home Ignition Zone" extends from your house's exterior walls to a distance of 30'.
 The "Lean, Clean, and Green" zone.

 This extends 0'-30' out from buildings, structures, decks, etc, and overlaps the Home Ignition Zone described above.

-Zone 2, sometimes referred to as the "Extended Zone," extends from 30' to at least 100' - more Defensible Space may be required based on topography, vegetation, or building construction (for example, if you live on a hill, in a drainage, or an area surrounded by unusually dense or flammable vegetation, or have a wood shake roof, 150' or more may be required).
-California and local laws usually do not require you to create Defensible Space on property you don't own (check with your local fire agency if you're not sure).
-Work with your neighbors to gain permission to clear defensible space on their property if it will help protect your home!
+Zone 2 extends from 30' to at least 100' - more Defensible Space may be required based on topography, vegetation, or building construction (for example, if you live on a hill, in a drainage, or an area surrounded by unusually dense or flammable vegetation, or have a wood shake roof, as much as 150' may be required).
+California and local laws do not require you to create Defensible Space on property you don't own.
+Work with your neighbor to gain permission to clear defensible space on their property if it will help protect your home!

 Extending from 30'-100' or to your property line at a minimum (you may be required to provide more clearance due to steep slopes, nearby vegetation conditions, and/or other conditions identified by the fire department).
 This zone should include at a minimum:

 Zone 3, the "access" zone, extends from 3' to at least 10' horizontally from the edge of roads and driveways, and 14' overhead.